BradleyCulley/bradleyculley.github.io/_posts/2024-11-10-wheeling-west-virginia.md

 <p>
     I called a tow truck.
-    The tow truck driver showed me how to jumpstart a manual car, so I could drive the car home myself.
+    The tow truck driver showed me how to jumpstart a manual transmission car, so I could drive it home myself.
-    He genuinely wanted to be as helpful as he could.
+    He genuinely wanted to be as helpful as he could be.
 </p>

 <div style="text-align: center;">